History of Yemen

 Yemen is one of the oldest centers of civilization in the Near East.
 Its relatively fertile land and adequate rainfall in a moister climate helped sustain a stable population, a feature recognized by the ancient Greek geographer Ptolemy, who described Yemen as Eudaimon Arabia, meaning "Fertile Arabia" or "Happy Arabia".
 The South Arabian alphabet was developed at latest between the 12th century BC and the 6th century AD, when Yemen was successively dominated by six civilizations that controlled the lucrative spice trade: Ma'in, Qataban, Hadhramaut, Awsan, Saba, and Himyar.
-With the 630 AD arrival of Islam, Yemen became part of the wider Muslim world, where it has remained.
+With the arrival of Islam in 630 AD, Yemen became part of the wider Muslim world, where it has remained.

 Ancient history

 Sabaean inscription addressed to the moon-god Almaqah, mentioning five South Arabian gods, two reigning sovereigns, and two governors, 7th century BC.

 With its long sea border between early civilizations, Yemen has long existed at a crossroads of cultures with a strategic location in terms of trade on the west of the Arabian Peninsula.
 Large settlements for their era existed in the mountains of northern Yemen as early as 5000 BC.
 Little is known about ancient Yemen and how exactly it transitioned from nascent Bronze Age civilizations to more trade-focused caravan kingdoms.